EarthyScience/SINDBAD/docs/src/pages/settings/model_structure.md

   },
 "models": {
     "drainage": {
-      "approach": This sets the approach to use for the process of drainage, e.g., "dos" },
+      "approach": This sets the approach to use for the process of drainage, },
     "waterBalance": {
       "approach": an approach "simple" is used,